-Treatment of Anemia of Chronic Disease.
-In general, the best treatment for anemia of chronic diseases is treating the disease itself.
+Treatment of Anemia of Chronic Disease: In general, the best treatment for anemia of chronic diseases is treating the disease itself.
 In some cases, iron deficiency accompanies the condition and requires iron replacement.
-Erythropoietin, most often administered with intravenous iron, is used for some patients.
+Erythropoietin, most often administered with intravenous iron, is used for some people.

 Oral Iron Supplements

 Supplement Forms: There are two forms of supplemental iron: ferrous and ferric.
 Ferrous iron is better absorbed and is the preferred form of iron tablets.
 Ferrous iron is available in three forms: ferrous fumarate, ferrous sulfate, and ferrous gluconate.

 The label of an iron supplement contains information both on the tablet size (which is typically 325 mg) and the amount of elemental iron contained in the tablet (the amount of iron that is available for absorption by the body.)
 When selecting an iron supplement, it is important to look at the amount of elemental iron.